 Try a Wine-and-Dine Movie Theater

 Upscale movie theaters like IPIC (with locations all over the U.S.) offer cozy seating and full wine-and-dinner service.
 While the price may be higher than a regular movie, elevated big-screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kick up the movie-going experience, exponentially.
 Some theaters even have blankets—perfect for cuddling.

 Go to a Jazz Club

-Listening to live music in a dimly lit jazz bar is sultry and intimate.
+Listening to live music in a dimly lit jazz bar is simply sultry and intimate.
 Plus, you can usually snag a reservation if you’re up for cocktails and appetizers.
 Try the Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C., or Village Vanguard in NYC, just to name a few.